World urged to take notice of Indian aggression in IHK

 -

-World urged to take notice of Indian aggression in IHKFebruary 06, 2017Print : Islamabad
+World urged to take notice of Indian aggression in IHKFebruary 06, 2017Print : National

 Islamabad: Tehreek Nifaz-e-Fiqa Jaffaria supreme leader Syed Agha Hamid Ali Shah Moosavi Sunday called on the world community to take notice of the on-going Indian forces aggression on Kashmiris in Indian Occupied Kashmir.